 The greatest evil cannot come from corruption of the lowly:

-- Ordinary people were worshiping as pagan shrines while David was kings.
+- Ordinary people were worshiping as pagan shrines while David was king.
 Sin did not begin to destroy the moral fabric of the kingdom until the king and the chief priests descended into paganism.

-- After Judas followed Jesus and walked in supernatural power with the rest of the disciples, he was not yet the extraordinary spiritual giants the other apostles later became, but they had all become all far above ordinary.
+- After Judas followed Jesus and walked in supernatural power with the rest of the disciples, he was not yet the extraordinary spiritual giant the other apostles later became, but they had all become all far above ordinary.
 Judas was one of the most spiritually exalted and mature people in the world when he chose to betray Jesus.

 Jesus may have known from the beginning that Judas would betray him.
 Judas himself certainly did not.
 None of the disciples understood Jesus’ warnings of his death and predictions of his resurrection.
 They all seem to have forgotten.
 So surely Judas had put it out of his head.
 Had he both remembered and believed those predictions, his actions–for whatever combination of reasons–would have been unthinkable.